Su-projector/Su-projector/README.md

 ### Project Manager ♠ Founder ♠ Systems-Focused Product Strategist

-I build systems that last — then I make sure they stay human.
+I build systems that last, then I make sure they stay human.

 > (Yes, I know that sounds like a LinkedIn post.
 I mean it anyway.)